cc32d9/cc32d9_ideas_for_EOSIO/README.md

 # Ideas and designs for EOS

-This is a collection of raw ideas and designs that I couldn't find the time to implement.
+This is a collection of my ideas and designs for blockhain siftware. mostly based in EOSIO blockchain.

+Each design is placed in a separate document in this repository.

-## WordProof timestamps
+## Blockchain timestamps

+The below listed transactions are timestamping the documents in this repository.

 As of commit `996577c652755a51a6470f5d1a873eb2668b02a1` on `Fri Aug 9 20:33:18 2019 +0000`: